openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md

     callback: Callback1Argument<Array<String>>): Unit
 ```

-**Description:** Invokes an interface to display a save confirmation dialog.
+**Description:** Invokes the interface to display a save confirmation dialog.
 If the user agrees to save, the callback returns a list of URIs that have been created and granted save permissions.
-This list is permanently valid, and the application can use these URIs to write images/videos.
+This list is permanently effective, and the application can use these URIs to write images/videos.
 If the user refuses to save, an empty list is returned.

 **System Capability:** SystemCapability.FileManagement.PhotoAccessHelper.Core